Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Use Thor heavily for command line, considering dropping that because it uses reflection at runtime & that's slow.
 Considering using Clamp - more object-oriented method and can pass loading options and lazy-load dependencies instead of having one huge Thorfile that is getting hard to maintain - like Ruby's autoload

+Now when running "berks help" won't also load the installer.

+What about Ruby autoloading?
+Would like to use it.
+Autoload if you define a constant as a symbol, ruby will search for symbol of that name to require that file to initialize a file.
+Long thread on ruby forum that it's not thread safe.
+Matz said it was dead in Ruby 3.
+That being said Bundler uses autoloading.

+We understand the performance issues with people running Berkshelf every day.
+Multiple seconds to load the app is unacceptable.
+Want to improve in Berkshelf 3.

+And of course, will focus on overall bug fixes and improve error messages (stack traces/thread overflow from celluloid is unacceptable).
+Don't expose to users.
+For example, now you get a stack trace that the actor crashed when the chef server is unavailable.